 Located at Smithfield, north of Cairns.
 Mac Peak Crescent, Smithfield, QLD 4878.
 (07) 40 578 274

-First City Caravillas (below): $15/night for Car and Caravan, $10/night for motorhome (if you stayed there).
+First City Caravillas: $15-20/night for car and caravan (if you stayed there).
 Pickup is OK from here for both tours.

 Our Recommendation for Gulf Savannah Tours:

-First City Caravillas (below): $15/night for Car and Caravan, $10/night for motorhome (if you stayed there).
+First City Caravillas: $15-20/night for car and caravan (if you stayed there).
 Pickup is OK from here for both tours.

 Alcohol Restrictions are in place for some Aboriginal Communities in Cape York.
-We will be affected once we hit the Northern Peninsular Area (Includes Bamaga, Injinoo, New Mapoon, Seisia and Umagico) where there is a limit we can carry on board.
+We will be affected once we hit the Northern Peninsula Area (Includes Bamaga, Injinoo, New Mapoon, Seisia and Umagico) where there is a limit we can carry on board.
 In 2021, we obtained an exemption from Liquor Licensing, which now allows us to have the below amount per person, rather than per vehicle.

 The maximum amount of alcohol a person can have in the restricted area is: